 ONS is working with a wide range of stakeholders interested in the well-being of children and young people, including government departments, charity organisations and academics.

-This will hopefully lead to harmonised questions that will enable (like for like) comparisons of children's and young people's well-being at a national level.
+This will hopefully lead to harmonised questions that will enable (like-for-like) comparisons of children's and young people's well-being at a national level.
 Importantly, this will also mean that comparisons can be made at an international level.

-By involving children and young people directly in measuring national well-being we will strengthen the UK's commitment to the United Nations Convention on the Rights of the Child (UNCRC).
+By involving children and young people directly in measuring national well-being, we will strengthen the UK's commitment to the United Nations Convention on the Rights of the Child (UNCRC).

 The Convention states that every child has the right to have a say in all matters affecting them and to have their views taken seriously.
 The UNCRC also sets out the principles and standards through which children’s rights and well-being are promoted and protected.
 This makes it important both symbolically and in practice to measure children's and young people's well-being.

-the collection of reliable information about children’s well-being and the factors that contribute to it
+enable the collection of reliable information about children’s well-being and the factors that contribute to it

 provide information that will enable comparisons within the UK and with other developed countries

-findings from the data and surveys to drive policy prioritisation and to improve outcomes for children and young people
+allow findings from the data and surveys to drive policy prioritisation and to improve outcomes for children and young people

-It is important that this work includes all children in the UK including those that are not living at home with their parents.
+It is important that this work includes all children in the UK, including those that are not living at home with their parents.

-For the latest articles and reports on national well-being see our publications page.
+For the latest articles and reports on national well-being, see our publications page.